stepchowfun/toast/README.md

 Here are two reasons to use Bake on top of vanilla Docker:

 - Bake allows you to define an arbitrary directed acyclic graph (DAG) of **tasks** and **dependencies**.
 You can define tasks for installing dependencies, building the application, running tests, linting, deploying, etc.
 - Bake supports **remote caching** of tasks.
-You don't have to manually build and distribute a Docker image with pre-installed tools, libraries, etc. Just define a Bake task which installs those things, and let Bake take care of distributing the resulting image and rebuilding it when necessary.
-You can also have non-cacheable tasks for actions which are not [idempotent](https://en.wikipedia.org/wiki/Idempotence).
+You don't have to manually build and distribute a Docker image with pre-installed tools, libraries, etc. Just define a task which installs those things, and let Bake handle the rest.

 Bake has no knowledge of specific programming languages or frameworks.
-You might use Bake with another build system like [Bazel](https://bazel.build/) or [Buck](https://buckbuild.com/) to perform language-specific build tasks.
+You can use Bake with another tool like [Bazel](https://bazel.build/) or [Buck](https://buckbuild.com/) to perform language-specific build tasks.

 ## Tutorial